josephmate/coding_interview_practice/README.md

 5. nested_list: doubley linked list structure which also has a child
 6. linked_list_cycle: efficiently determine if a linked list has a cycle
 7. bst: implement a binary search tree using C (not C++)
+7. heap: implement a heap using Java and gradle build environment